 Depend on the oldest sports medicine clinic in St. Louis to successfully manage your recovery from a sports injury.
 Our doctors are all athletes and we want to get you back in the game!

 The doctors at Esquire Sports Medicine are experts in Sports Medicine.
 This includes the identification of athletic injuries suffered by the littlest little league player to college athletes and pro athletes.
-It makes no difference if the sport injury occurred while playing school, professional, or even recreational sports.
+It makes no difference if the sports injury occurred while playing school, professional, or even recreational sports.
 Our facilities are capable of finding the source of your pain and injury, repairing it, and getting you back in the game.

 There is a wide array of sports that you can be involved in.
 With that comes a range of injuries that can affect almost every part of the athlete’s body.
 We have years of expertise in knowing what to look for related to your sport and how to treat it.
 Whether the injury comes from repetitive use such as elbow injuries in pitchers, or an accident on the football field, we have seen it all and we know how to treat it.